Osinbajo charges NDIC to invest in ICT, research – The Sun Nigeria

 Uche Usim, Abuja

-Vice President, Prof Yemi Osinbajo on Monday charged the management of the Nigeria Deposit Insurance Corporation (NDIC) to invest massively in Information and Communication Technology and research for smarter regulatory duties as demanded in the 21st century.
+Vice President Yemi Osinbajo on Monday charged the management of the Nigeria Deposit Insurance Corporation (NDIC) to invest massively in Information and Communication Technology (ICT) and research for smarter regulatory duties as demanded in the 21st century.

-This was as the Minister of Finance, Budget and National Planning, Mrs Zainab Ahmed revealed that the corporation, in compliance with the Fiscal Responsibility Act, has remitted N212.71 billion into Consolidated Revenue Fund (CRF) since it was established 30 years ago.
+This was coming on the heels of the revelation by the Minister of Finance, Budget and National Planning, Mrs Zainab Ahmed, that the corporation, in compliance with the Fiscal Responsibility Act, has remitted N212.71 billion into Consolidated Revenue Fund (CRF) since it was established 30 years ago.

-Osinbajo who spoke at the book presentation and lecture to celebrate NDIC’s 30th anniversary extolled the corporation for making itself a reference point for deposit insurance globally, especially as it has become a board member of the International Association of Deposit Insurance (IADI).
+Osinbajo, who stated this at the book presentation and lecture to celebrate NDIC’s 30th anniversary, extolled the corporation for making itself a reference point for deposit insurance globally, especially as it has become a board member of the International Association of Deposit Insurance (IADI).

-He thus urged the management not to rest on its oars but reach for new horizons.
+He then urged the management not to rest on its oars but reach for new horizons.

 “We should look at better ways of resolutions as the AMCON 2 option may not be viable given the volume of transactions involved.